 - Alexa Cude

 When it comes to decor, the little things go a long way to tie together the restaurant’s minimal, classic vibe.
 “We both grew up as Value Village kids and joke that we’ve been training for this moment all our lives,” says Brace-Lavoie, of the collective collecting that resulted in many of the details that anchor the space’s style.
 The lush floral wallpaper that makes the bathrooms prime selfie territory was a Kijiji find (free, at that!) as were their mirrors.
 The built-in bench seating was rescued from a century-old church in Morton, Annapolis Valley, the barstools transported from Boston, the chairs from Moncton and the vintage, milk glass light fixtures were gathered one-by-one, from various people and places.
-Likewise, Brace-Lavoie’s been piecing together her collection of mis-matched dishes for the last five years.
-“My heart is going to break a little bit the first time a plate breaks,” she says, laughing.
+Likewise, Brace-Lavoie’s been piecing together her collection of

 “I think finding a location was single-handedly one of the hardest things we had to overcome,” says Cormier.
 The search for a small space in the right location was a battle, but when they finally got the keys to 2733 Agricola Street— the former Greek Village—they were rewarded, ten-fold.
 “It was full of treats!” says Brace-Lavoie.
 The pair ripped up the old linoleum floor to reveal well-worn hardwood, knocked out the drop ceiling to gain three extra feet of space and found original wainscoting behind drywall.
 “We were walking around with hammers smashing holes in the wall and poking holes in the ceiling,” says Cormier.
 “This place has seen so many owners in the last 40 to 50 years that we wanted to get rid of any evidence of that.”
 Their demo work made way for Five by Five Renovations to put the pieces back together in a way that’s barely recognizable.